fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 }
 ```

 A pie chart configured to animate in the clockwise direction is shown below.
-Click the **Refresh** button in the **bottom-right corner** of the chart to see the animation direction.

 ![Pie chart]({% site.baseurl %}/gif/standard-charts-pie-gif-1.gif)